Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

 - **Sample**:
   - **Sample Annotations**: Automatically generate Patch annotations.
+    - **Sampling Method**: Choose between Random, Stratified Random, or Uniform distribution.
+    - **Number of Annotations**: Specify how many annotations to generate.
+    - **Annotation Size**: Set the size of the generated patch annotations.
+    - **Label Selection**: Choose which label to assign to generated annotations.
+    - **Exclude Regions**: Option to prevent sampling in areas with existing annotations.
+    - **Margins**: Define image boundary constraints for sampling:
+      - Set margins in pixels or percentage
+      - Configure different values for top, right, bottom, and left edges
+      - Annotations will only be placed within these margins
+    - **Apply Options**: Apply sampling to current image, filtered images, previous/next images, or all images.

 - **Tile**:
   - **Tile Dataset**: Tile existing Classification, Detection or Segmention datasets using `yolo-tiling`.

 - **CoralNet**:
   - **Authenticate**: Authenticate with CoralNet.
+    - Enter your CoralNet username and password to access your sources.
+    - Authentication is required before downloading any CoralNet data.
   - **Download**: Download data from CoralNet.
+    - **Source ID**: Enter the Source ID (or multiple IDs separated by commas).
+    - **Output Directory**: Select where to save downloaded files.
+    - **Download Options**: Choose what to download:
+      - Metadata: Source information and settings
+      - Labelset: All available labels from the source
+      - Annotations: Point annotations with their labels
+      - Images: Original images from the source
+    - **Parameters**: Configure download settings:
+      - Image Fetch Rate: Time between image downloads (seconds)
+      - Image Fetch Break Time: Pause duration between batches (seconds)
+    - **Debug Mode**: Toggle headless browser mode for troubleshooting.

 - **Ultralytics**:
   - **Merge Datasets**: Merge multiple Classification datasets.